mckennapsean/dissertation/content/02-background.md

 a visualization.
-It is important to stress that the nested model, as well as the nested blocks and guidelines model, are not process models; they do not describe _how_ to design a visualization, only the types of decisions (_what_) and rationale (_why_) that a visualization designer needs to make along the way [@Meyer].
+It is important to stress that the nested model, as well as the nested blocks and guidelines model, are not process models; they do not describe _how_ to design a visualization, only the types of decisions (_what_) and rationale (_why_) that a visualization designer formulates along the way [@Meyer].